buchi-1996/buchi-1996/README.md

 ### Hi there i'm Buchi👋

-## I'm a Junior Front-end Developer. love to code!
+## I'm a Front-end Developer. love to code!

 - 📚 I’m currently learning React, Javascript, Nodejs and Firebase.
 - 👯 I’m looking to collaborate with other passionate developers.